Cheadle, Staffordshire: Places of interest

 The 200 ft spire of St Giles' Catholic Church dominates Cheadle's skyline.
-Known as "Pugin's Gem", it is considered to be the most complete expression of Pugin's beliefs about what a church ought to be, with everything in it having a practical and symbolic purpose.
-The church featured heavily in local events celebrating the 200th anniversary of the birth of Pugin.
+Known as "Pugin's Gem", it is considered to be the most complete expression of Augustus Pugin's beliefs about what a church ought to be, with everything in it having a practical and symbolic purpose.
+The church featured heavily in local events celebrating the 200th anniversary of Pugin's birth.

 The town also has an Anglican church dedicated to St Giles.
 It was totally rebuilt in 1837–39 to the design of J. P. Pritchett, but incorporating fragments and furniture from the earlier church.
 There is also a strong Methodist tradition in Cheadle, and in the 19th century it was the various Methodist chapels around the Cheadle area which taught many of the young boys who worked on the farms or in the coal mines to read and write.
 There is a large modern Methodist church in the town.

 To the south-east of Cheadle are the remains of Croxden Abbey, founded in 1176 by Bertram de Verdun for monks of the Cistercian Order.
-The abbey is a 5-mile walk from the town centre.
+The abbey is a 5 mi walk from the town centre.

 South-west end of High Street, near the parish church.

 Cheadle is a base for exploring the Peak District National Park area, which is popular with walkers and rock climbers.
 Surrounded by lofty hills, Cheadle is the gateway to the wooded Churnet Valley and the Staffordshire Moorlands.
 It is also around 4 mi from the Alton Towers Resort.

 Cecilly Brook Local Nature Reserve is near the centre of town.
 It is one of the most important breeding sites for water voles in Staffordshire.
-There are 42 acres of landscaped lakes at the JCB factory.
+There are 42 acre of landscaped lakes at the JCB factory.
 Local leisure facilities are at Cheadle Recreation Ground and South Moorlands Leisure Centre.

 The High Street of Cheadle has many old buildings and is little changed from how it looked in the Victorian era.